Élisa Garnerin: Innovations

 As she gained experience Élisa made continued improvements to the parachute, increasing its size and strength and greatly reducing its weight.

 In Grenoble she had the descent undertaken by a 12-year-old girl.

 In May 1819 Élisa was temporarily back in Paris, where she proposed to attempt a balloon ascent and parachute descent with a perfected balloon in the shape of a fish, which would somehow give it the ability to "move forward".

 She asked for a subsidy of 15,000 francs.

 The Minister said this was insane.

 In April 1820 Élisa proposed a huge project combining horses races with balloon trials, but apparently received no official response.

 At the end of 1821 she proposed a "Royal Agricultural Show and Royal French Races".
 This was rejected, and Elisa was refused permission to use the Champ de Mars for a spectacle similar to that of September 1816.

 She tried again in December 1822 and February 1823, and finally in July 1823 was allowed to use the Champ de Mars again.

 Last years

 Élisa now spent five years in Italy.

 She was in Milan in 1824 and 1825, where she was seen by "The Imperial Majesty of Austria and all the sovereigns of Italy."

 She appeared in Verona and Venice, where for her 28th descent she parachuted down to the lagoon, using the float she had invented.

 She was in Turin in 1827 and returned to Paris in 1828, where she organized horse races combined with gymnastic, equestrian, and balloon exercises.

 For eight years she toured through Europe.

 Back in Paris, on 22 May 1835 she executed her 39th and last parachute descent at the Champ de Mars.

 Élisa Garnerin died in Paris in April 1853.

-Eye Witness

-In September 1815 Private William Wheeler of the 51st Kings Own Regiment was camped on the outskirts of Paris, where he was stationed following the Battle of Waterloo, when he wrote the following in a letter home dated 23 September 1815.

-"We have nearly had a serious row with the Hanovarian brigade belonging to our division, the following was the cause.
-A lady having ascended in a balloon at Paris, it came in the direction of our camp.
-When the Balloon was over the Bois de Bologne the lady detached herself from the Balloon and descended in a parachute in admirable stile, the balloon pitched near us and all hands flew to the spot, when a general scramble took place and in a short time it was torn to rags.
-A battle royal instantly took place between the British and Hanoverians.
-Some of the latter ran to their camp and seized their arms, but fortunately the row was stopped without any serious mischeif."